 What do you think the future of Amazon accounting looks like?

-- Being a stronger advisor and adding value through communicating strategy and developing relationships is what will ultimately help accountants to keep their clients and grow their businesses.
+- Division in accountants: Those who participate in these trends and move forward, and those reacting to the innovations around them.
+Being a stronger advisor and adding value through communicating strategy and developing relationships is what will ultimately help accountants to keep their clients and grow their businesses.